 - Other categories: any activity that does not fall under one of the categories above may be considered, provided a sufficient rationale is given.

-Requests for SFF support must be submitted through the on-line application form.
+Requests for SFF support must be submitted through the online application form, and should include:

 Budget and Justification (Limit: 2000 characters/250 words).
 Break down the costs related to this project and provide justification as to why each is necessary and reasonable for the work described in the project description.